 Sinking and settling foundation

-Houston Jacob Home Inspection will perform the foundation inspection per INTERNACHI and “Texas License Home Inspector standard of practice”.
+Houston Jacob Home Inspection in Houston, TX will perform the foundation inspection per INTERNACHI and “Texas License Home Inspector standard of practice”.

 The inspector shall inspect: the foundation, the basement, the crawlspace; and structural components.
 The inspector shall describe: the type of foundation and the location of the access to the under-floor space.
 The inspector shall report as in need of correction: